Policy Name: Information Security Policy

 - educate the Elon community with respect to the responsibilities associated with use of the university’s information and technology resources.

-In addition, this policy serves as the foundation for the university’s information security program and provides the Information Security Office the authority to implement internal controls necessary for policy and regulatory compliance.
+In addition, this policy serves as the foundation for the university’s information security program and provides Information Technology the authority to implement internal controls necessary for policy and regulatory compliance.

 This policy applies to: